la2050/archive/_projects/2015/los-angeles-trade-technical-college-south-la-transit-empowerment-zone-slate-z.md

     and grants.
 SLATE-Z is seeking the designation of the South LA Region as a HUD Promise Zone, which will increase opportunities for funding and parntership.
+  Where will you be working?:
+    - South LA
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Mobilize for systems change
+    - >-
+      Improve educational outcomes for students in 12 SLATE-Z affiliated high schools in South LA.
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Connect” metrics?:
+    - Rates of volunteerism
+    - Number of public transit riders
+    - Percentage of Angelenos that volunteer informally (Dream Metric)
+    - Government responsiveness to residents’ needs (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?